mvolkmann/blog/src/smalltalk/41-morphic.md

 - `mouseScroll:localPosition:`
 - `windowEvent:`

-The mouse event handling methods are only called if the `Morph` is configured to handle them.
+The keyboard and mouse event handling methods are only called if the `Morph` is configured to handle them.
 For example, the `keyDown:`, `keyUp:`, and `keyStroke:` methods are only called if the `handlesKeyboard:` method is implemented to return `true`.
-Also, the `mouseEnter:` and `mouseLeave:` methodsare only called if the `handlesMouseOver:` method is implemented to return `true`.
+Also, the `mouseEnter:` and `mouseLeave:` methods are only called if the `handlesMouseOver:` method is implemented to return `true`.
 See comments in each event handling method to determine how to enable it.